 The funny thing is that the ketogenic diet wasn’t initially meant for weight loss.
 I first learned about it after I was diagnosed with epilepsy, while researching drug-free treatments.
 In the 1920s, before modern advancements in anticonvulsant drugs, neurologists found that epilepsy patients who tried fasting drastically reduced their number of daily seizures.
 But fasting all day every day wasn’t practical—so they developed a very low-carb, high-fat diet that was meant to be easier to follow while still producing ketones.

 That’s when researchers discovered an interesting side effect that had nothing to do with reducing seizure activity: patients started burning fat like crazy.
 The goal was to take in about 75 percent fat, 20 percent protein, and about 5 percent carbs.
-When you eat this way for long enough—roughly five to seven days—and you’ll find yourself in ketosis.
+When you eat this way for long enough—roughly five to seven days—you’ll find yourself in ketosis.

 That pretty much limits your diet to dietary fats and proteins, with few veggies and zero fruits.
 This can lead to mineral and vitamin deficiencies, fatigue, and constipation—not to mention, it’s a little less than inspiring.